SamarAswani/GrocamieBackend/README.md

-Created using Node.JS - Hosted on AWS
+Created using Node.JS and MongoDB Database- Hosted on AWS